Brendan Schaub: UFC Heavyweight division

 In his second UFC bout, Schaub had a 47-second TKO (punches) win over Chase Gormley at UFC Live: Vera vs. Jones.

 Schaub next fought Chris Tuchscherer at UFC 116.
 Schaub won the bout via TKO (punches) in the first round.

 Schaub would then face Gabriel Gonzaga at UFC 121.
 Schaub won via unanimous decision (30–27, 30–27, and 30–27).

 Schaub and Frank Mir were tentatively booked for a contest at UFC 128 on March 19, 2011.
 However, Schaub instead faced Mirko Cro Cop at the event.
 Schaub won the contest via third-round KO (punch) and was awarded the Knockout of the Night bonus.

 On August 27, 2011, at UFC 134, Schaub lost to Antônio Rodrigo Nogueira via KO (punches) in the first round.

 He lost his second straight fight, also via KO (punches) to Ben Rothwell on April 21, 2012, at UFC 145.

 Schaub was expected to face Lavar Johnson on December 8, 2012, at UFC on Fox 5.
 However, Johnson was forced out of the bout with a groin injury and Schaub was pulled from the card as well.
 Schaub fought Johnson on February 23, 2013, at UFC 157.
 Schaub won via unanimous decision (30–27, 30–27, and 30–27).
 After, it was announced Johnson tested positive for elevated testosterone in a post-fight drug test.

 Schaub was expected to face Matt Mitrione on July 27, 2013, at UFC on Fox 8.
 However, in mid-July, Mitrione pulled out of the bout citing an injury and Schaub was pulled from the event as well.
 The bout eventually took place on September 21, 2013, at UFC 165.
 Schaub defeated Mitrione in the first round via D'Arce choke.

 Schaub fought returning former UFC heavyweight champion Andrei Arlovski at UFC 174 on June 14, 2014, with Arlovski winning via split decision.

 On December 6, 2014, at UFC 181, Schaub lost via TKO (punches) in the first round to Travis Browne.

 Days after the fight, Schaub's friend and UFC commentator Joe Rogan had a joint podcast with Schaub and Bryan Callen where Rogan and Callen advised Schaub to retire from MMA and pursue a career in comedy.

 On October 10, 2015, Schaub was a guest on The Joe Rogan Experience podcast and announced his retirement from MMA.

-Despite having retired from MMA, Schaub continued training in Brazilian Jiu-Jitsu.
+Despite having retired from MMA, Schaub continued training in Brazilian jiu-jitsu.
 On May 29, 2021, was promoted to the rank of black belt in the sport.

+Post MMA career

+Since 2016, Schaub has been doing stand-up comedy and hosting podcasts "The Fighter and the Kid" and as of 2025, "The Schuab Show".